 Visit your nearest BMV office or go online to get the latest version of the Driver’s Manual.

-You need to review and understand the contents of this booklet, including road signs, signals, safe driving, traffic rules and laws.
+You need to review and understand the contents of this booklet, including road signs, signals, safe driving, Indiana traffic rules and laws.

 When you take a practice test, make sure you have the manual handy.
 Look up information in the manual to speed up your learning.
 Discuss tricky questions with a friend or a parent.
 Putting words to things you don’t understand will also help your learning process.

 You must pass the Indiana the written knowledge test when you:

 - Apply for a learner’s permit and aren’t enrolled in a driver education program.

 - Apply for a driver’s license after completing a driver education program.

 - Are a first-time chauffeur’s license applicant or a public passenger chauffeur’s license applicant.

 - Are younger than 21 years, have active points on your driving record, and want to renew a valid driver’s license.